 Native Management Console

 A full native administration interface.
-See active connections in real time with color-coded status, disconnect or preview any session.
-Manage forums, file areas, users, chat channels, and AI bots — all from a clean sidebar UI.
+See active connections in real time with country flags, color-coded status, and connection origin — disconnect or preview any session.
+Manage forums, file areas, users, chat channels, polls, and AI bots from a clean sidebar UI.

-Live chat feed shows all channels simultaneously.
-Activity logs with 30-day auto-pruning.
-User management with inline editing, security level control, password reset, and soft-delete with restore.
-Plus a dedicated sysop terminal window for direct BBS interaction.
+Live chat feed across all channels simultaneously.
+A live activity log with country-flag annotations and 30-day auto-pruning.
+User Manager with inline editing, security-level control, sortable columns, password reset, and soft-delete with restore.
+Read-only forum toggles, channel creation, and poll administration are one click away.

 Hermes Server — user management with inline editing